-- Castle Oaks Drive South Construction to begin late 2019 / early 2020.
-Estimated budget is \$4,009,000. - Castle Oaks Drive North (Includes Rocky View North Section) Construction to begin in 2020.
+- Castle Oaks Drive South Construction to begin mid-2021.
+Estimated budget is \$4,009,000. - Castle Oaks Drive North (Includes Rocky View North Section) Construction to begin in 2022.
 Estimated budget is \$5,400,000.

 A summary of residential and commercial development that has occurred within the District for the report year: